fusion809/fusion809.github.io-old2/_posts/TE/atom.md

 * XML
 {% endcapture %}
 <div class="div-col columns column-count column-count-3" style="-moz-column-count: 3; -webkit-column-count: 3; column-count: 3;">{{ proglang | markdownify }}</div>
 and several others.
 It has packages that provide other features, including previews for markup languages such as [HTML](https://atom.io/packages/atom-html-preview) and [markdown](https://atom.io/packages/markdown-preview) (which comes preinstalled with Atom) and [one](https://atom.io/packages/markdown-writer) that turns Atom into an excellent markdown writer.
 These packages make it very convenient for me to write The Hornery in Atom, which I have since The Hornery's inception.
 It also has packages that give the text editor IDE capabilities, including compiling and interpreting source code files from within the Atom's own interface.
 I personally have installed the [`script`](https://atom.io/packages/script) package for the purpose of running Python scripts from within Atom, C/C++ developers may also wish to install the [`build`](https://atom.io/packages/build) or [`build-tools`](https://atom.io/packages/build-tools) packages.
+Additionally I have installed the [`terminal-plus`](https://atom.io/packages/terminal-plus) package so I can access the terminal from within Atom.

 ### Obtaining It
 #### Manjaro